commodityvectors/circus/docs/source/for-ops/papa.rst

 Most things remain unchanged whether you use Papa or not.
 You can still start and stop processes.
 You can still get status and stats for processes.
-The main thing that changes is that when you do `circusctl quit`, all of the Papa processes are left running.
-When you start **circusd** back up, those processes are recovered.
+The main thing that changes is that when you do `cvec_circusctl quit`, all of the Papa processes are left running.
+When you start **cvec_circusd** back up, those processes are recovered.

 .. note::